Suggested Topics within your search.

 Carlo Acutis

-Carlo Acutis (3May 1991 – 12October 2006) was an English-born Italian Catholic teenager.
-He was known for his devotion to the Eucharist and his use of digital media to promote Catholic devotion.
+Carlo Acutis (3May 1991 – 12October 2006) was an English-born Italian Catholic teenager known for his devotion to the Eucharist and his use of digital media to promote Catholic devotion.
 Born in London and raised in Milan, he developed an early interest in computers and video games, teaching himself programming and web design and assisting his parish and school with digital projects.Active in parish life, he served as a catechist and helped inspire several people to convert to Catholicism.
 He later created a website documenting Eucharistic miracles and Marian apparitions.
 He was diagnosed with acute promyelocytic leukaemia and died at the age of fifteen.
 Since his death, his relics have been displayed in Assisi and his exhibitions on Eucharistic miracles have travelled worldwide.

 -